no222hj/1dv610-L2/README.md

 const doughnutChart = simpleCharts.doughnutChart()
 ```

+**Each slice of the doughnut display on hover the corresponding datapoints argument, value and percent of the total dataset value rounded to two decimals.**

 ![doughnut chart with three datapoints](./resources/tests/doughnut-chart/doughnut-chart-three-data.svg)

 ## Line chart

-A line chart is genereated and returned by plotLineChart()
+**A line chart is genereated and returned by plotLineChart()**

+Example:
 ```

 const dataSet = [